colussim/go-mysql-ai/README.md

 **4. Configure the Demo**

+The first thing to do is to copy the file *config/config.json.tmp* to *config/config.json*.

 Modify the file *config/config.json* with your MySQL credentials and the embedding model you want to use.
 By default, the model is *Qwen2.5:0.5b.*